IronVenom/method-access-rate-limit-decorator/README.md

-# custom-rate-limit-annotation
-Python annotation for applying custom rate limits for access on methods
+Implementation of a decorator for applying access rate limits to methods based on an unique identifier.